-If U.S. Citizenship and Immigration Services (USCIS) or another U.S. immigration agency such as an embassy or consulate finds that you entered into a marriage with a U.S. citizen or resident for the primary purpose of getting a U.S. green card (a fraudulent marriage), you will not be eligible to have any other visa petitions approved on your behalf later.
+If U.S. Citizenship and Immigration Services (USCIS) or another U.S. immigration agency such as an embassy or consulate finds that you entered into a marriage with a U.S. citizen or lawful permanent resident for the primary purpose of getting a U.S. green card (a fraudulent marriage), you will not be eligible to have any other visa petitions approved on your behalf later.
 This is known as the "Marriage Fraud Bar," found in the Immigration and Nationality Act at I.N.A. § 204(c).

 U.S. immigration law is unforgiving with respect to findings of marriage fraud in visa and green card applications.
 The "Marriage Fraud Bar" prohibits people who are seeking to become green card holders from having a petition approved on their behalf if they have ever been involved or attempted to be involved in a so-called "fraudulent marriage."

 If you have entered into a fraudulent marriage previously, it does not matter how valid your current marriage to a U.S. citizen or permanent resident might be when it comes to obtaining a green card.
 You and your current spouse could have five children together and plenty of evidence that your marriage is real or "bona fide."
-By law, U.S. immigration agencies are forced to look back at the prior marriage that was found to be a fraud, and you'll need to be ready for that (as described more below).
+By law, U.S. immigration agencies are forced to look back at the prior marriage that was found to be a fraud, and you'll need to be ready to disprove that (as described more below).

 If you had applied for a green card in the past based on your marriage to a U.S. citizen or lawful permanent resident, and that application was denied, it will be important to review the reasons for the denial before filing a new marriage-based green card application.